bglnelissen/slideToolkit/guides/INSTALL.CentOS 6.6.md

 ./configure && make && su -c "make install" && make clean
 ```

-#### Step 4 - Install libtiff
+#### Install libtiff
 Install the latest libtiff library using cvs.
 When `cvs` asks for a password for the anonymous login, just press enter.
-The funny thing is, `apt-get install libtiff4` does install libtiff 3.9.* .
-But we need libtiff 4.* for BigTIFF support.
+We need libtiff 4.* for BigTIFF support.
 First create and go to the cvs directory, then download and extract libtiff.

 ```
 mkdir -p ~/cvs && cd ~/cvs